Washington County has a new program that could allow you to avoid a criminal Reckless Driving conviction if it was charged as part of a DUII case.

 At the time the defendant enters the DUII program s/he also pleads guilty to the reckless driving, but is not sentenced and no conviction is entered.
 Then, at the end of successful completion of the DUII diversion program (All classes are complete, all costs are paid); and if the defendant has not committed any other crimes during the diversion period; and the defendant hasn’t driven without a license or insurance, and has paid any compensation due to anyone who may have been injured as a result of the reckless driving,; and all court costs have been paid, then both the DUII and the reckless driving charge will be dismissed.

-It pays to hire an attorney who practices in the county where you were arrested.
+It pays to hire a dui lawyer who practices in the county where you were arrested.
 Knowledge of new programs, and alternatives to outright conviction and sentencing are different county to county.
 Harris Velázquez Gibbens attorney regularly practice in Washington, Multnomah, Clackamas, Yamhill and Columbia counties.